Extract data from similar documents

 Simple extraction of data from a series of similar Word documents

-A user in a newsgroup forum recently came up with a requirement to extract information from a series of letters, similar to that below, in a folder into a data file.
+A user in a Word forum recently came up with a requirement to extract information from a series of letters (similar to that below) all set aside in the same folder, into a data file.

 The data required is the number beginning DTE at the start of the letter and the content of the Subject line.
 The following is a method I came up with to achieve that.